actorapp/actor-bootstrap/docs/desktop/README.md

 #### Process of sigining application unders MacOS

-1. First of all you need an apple developer id
+1. Get Apple developer id

-2. You must request the developer ID certificate via KeyChain Access application and Apple Developer site (or Xcode may do it for you)
+2. Request the developer ID certificate via KeyChain Access application and Apple Developer site (or Xcode may do it for you)

-3. You must download certificate issued by Apple and install it to local key store
+3. Download certificate issued by Apple and install it to local key store

-4. Finally you need to sign your application using the Developer ID Application certificate by executing 'codesign' utility several times (to sign every dependency of Electron one by one):
+4. Sign your application using the Developer ID Application certificate by executing 'codesign' utility several times (to sign every dependency of Electron one by one)

 ```
 codesign -v -f -s "3rd Party Mac Developer Application: Ivan Petrov (CDMQ33XXXX)" Actor.app/Contents/Frameworks/Actor\ Helper.app